The author is interested in sporting events (including their characters, quirky facts and side stories) and the history

-By anyone's criteria—even those who have no real interest in sports—the Olympic Games can be seen to have developed over the past 100 years into the greatest, most spectacular festival on Earth, an exhibition of human athletic excellence that encourages and achieves worldwide participation and attracts worldwide media coverage.
+By anyone's criteria—even those who have no real interest in sports—the Olympic Games can be seen to have developed over the past 100 years into the greatest, most spectacular festival on Earth.
+They are an exhibition of human athletic excellence that encourages and achieves worldwide participation and attracts worldwide media coverage.

-In recent years, another related sporting event—the Paralympics—has begun to attract similar attention, at least in some nations of the world.
-This article contains my anecdotes, thoughts, and feelings about the Olympics and Paralympics, based upon the experience of the 2012 Games, as well as the Games that have gone before.
+In recent years, another related sporting event—the Paralympics—has begun to attract similar attention, at least in some parts of the world.
+This article contains my anecdotes, thoughts and feelings about the Olympics and Paralympics based upon the experience at the 2012 Games as well as some of the Games that have come before.

 My Impressions of the Olympic and Paralympic Games

-The coverage, and of course the convenience of the time zone in which the main events took place, gave me the opportunity to take in much more of the atmosphere, and the feel and spirit of the Games, as well as watching rather more of the competition.
-These are my personal impressions of the Games—they will not be a factual list of the sporting achievements of the great and famous athletes—there are plenty of sports pages and websites which cover those.
+The coverage, and of course the convenience of the time zone in which the main events took place, gave me the opportunity to take in much more of the atmosphere, feel and spirit of the Games and watch more of the competitions.
+These are my personal impressions of the Games.
+This is not a factual list of the sporting achievements of the great and famous athletes—there are plenty of sports pages and websites which cover those.
 Rather, my interest is to present a potpourri of brief thoughts and anecdotes.
 Some are (I hope) amusing; some are controversial.
 Some highlight all that is good about the Games, and some highlight all that is bad.
 These are purely my own thoughts.